nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 Fig 24 - ExpenditureList Serialization Sequence Diagram

-The above sequence diagram shows the interactions when a list of `MMMSerializable`s is being serialized.
+The above sequence diagram shows the interactions when a list of `MMMSerializable` is being serialized.
 Although the given diagram shows the interaction for an `ExpenditureList`, the interactions for `CreditCardList` and `IncomeList` are similar.

 1. `ExpenditureList` calls `SerializerFunctions.addListToStringBuilder`, passing in an `ArrayList` of